-Gated family villa complex at Bophut Hills with green living roofs, stone-walled private pools, tropical gardens, and distant Gulf of Thailand view.
+Gated family villa complex at Bophut Hills on Koh Samui, with green living roofs, stone-walled private pools, tropical gardens and a distant Gulf view.

 Guaranteed ROI